 - Circular W20/11HE: Covid-19 impact on higher education providers: funding, regulation and reporting implications

-The new Higher Education Investment and Recovery Fund, which will be established in 2020/21 in order to support universities to maintain vital capacity and aid economic recovery in the context of the impact of the Covid-19 pandemic.
+September 2020: The new Higher Education Investment and Recovery Fund for 2020/21 supports universities to maintain vital capacity and aid economic recovery in the context of the impact of the Covid-19 pandemic.

 HEFCW guidance and information

 - Circular W20/24HE: Covid-19 impact on higher education providers: information on equality, diversity and inclusion

 - Circular W20/19HE: Covid-19 impact on higher education providers: information on consumer protection, student expectations and quality

 Higher Education in a Changing World: Adapting in a Time of Crisis features case studies from around Wales, and shines a light on how universities supported their students, staff and communities during the most testing of times.
 They show how universities:

 - found digital solutions to teach subjects such as engineering

 - provided online learning to support teachers to continue teaching, and